OlssonF/NEON-forecast-challenge-workshop/README.md

 * `Automate_forecasts` - you've made a model and submitted a forecast successfully?
 Automate your workflow to submit a new forecacst every day
 * `Analyse_scores` - interested in knowing how different forecasts are performing within the Challenge?
 This is a brief introduction in how to access the scored forecasts and do some simple analyses.

-As part of _Hacking Limnology 2023_ we will aim to complete the first two of these tutorials during the workshop.
 Below are some pre-workshop instructions to make sure you are ready to go!

 __Any questions, email [freyao@vt.edu](mailto:freyao@vt.edu) before the workshop!__